xsnpdngv/xsnpdngv.github.io/_posts/2017-05-06-Vim-clipboard.md

   - mac
 ---

-Using the clipboard under Vim is not straightforward and obvious.
+Vim operations like copying, deleting, pasting by default use its own inner register which is not related to the clipboard, so these operations cannot interwork with the system's other applications.
+It is possible to relate this two to each other, however doing so might not be straightforward and obvious.

-The key concept here is to make Vim to use the clipboard as the unnamed register to which it saves what has been yanked (copied), deleted or changed, so another program even other Vim instance can access it to be put (pasted).
+The key concept here is to make Vim to use the X11-clipboard as the unnamed register to which it saves what has been yanked (copied), deleted or changed, so another program even other Vim instance can access it to be pasted.

 # Vim Support